-In rare action by two of America’s closest allies, Britain and France called for an emergency meeting of the 15 members of the United Nations Security Council to air their concerns over the decision by Donald Trump of the United States to endorse Jerusalem as the capital of Israel.
+In a rare step by two of America’s closest allies, Britain and France called for an emergency meeting of the 15 members of the United Nations Security Council to air their concerns over the decision by Donald Trump of the United States to endorse Jerusalem as the capital of Israel.

 The emergency meeting on Dec.
 8, also requested by Bolivia, Egypt, Italy, Senegal, Sweden and Uruguay (and initiated by Sweden), turned out to be a many-nation plea for calm in light of what the Palestinian ambassador to the UN called an “irresponsible and unilateral” act by Trump.

 The timing of the meeting was eerie, as it was almost a year ago when the Council approved a resolution condemning Israel for its continued illegal settlements, a resounding criticism that distanced the United States, which abstained from the vote, from its historical ally, Israel.
 The resolution was simultaneously denounced by the incoming Trump administration.

 Virtually all the countries in the Council on Dec.
 8 reiterated their support of the two-state solution with Jerusalem as the capital of both states, coupled with diplomatic statements of dismay.
 Even Russia, which could have seized the moment to lash out at Trump, said that his decision was met in Moscow “with serious concern.”

 Yet Japan’s ambassador, Koro Bessho, used unusually frank language for his country, noting that the US step left Japan “deeply worried about heightening tension on the ground.”

 France’s remarks reflected the positions of many Council members, especially Europeans.
 “Without an agreement on Jerusalem, there won’t be any peace agreement,” said François Delattre, the French ambassador to the UN.
 “There is simply no plan B to the two-state solution.”